-REGIO5.3 Horses listed in the Appendix shall be eligible to compete in AQHA-approved events subject to meeting the requirements established for these events.
+REGI05.3 Horses listed in the Appendix shall be eligible to compete in AQHA-approved events subject to meeting the requirements established for these events.

-REGIO5.4 Any stallion or mare listed in the Appendix that cannot qualify for at least one of the Registers of Merit shall remain in the

-Appendix, unless both parents have qualified for a Numbered AQHA registration certificate and the foal meets all other requirements.
+REG105.4 Any stallion or mare listed in the Appendix that cannot qualify for at least one of the Registers of Merit shall remain in the Appendix, unless both parents have qualified for a Numbered AQHA registration certificate and the foal meets all other requirements.

-REG105.5 A horse is eligible to receive an Appendix certificate if foaled in an international country with a Quarter Horse association recognized by AQHA which operates its own stud book; was issued a registration certificate by such association; and which traces to a minimum of 93.75 percent (I5/I6) lineage to horses registered with the AQHA and the Jockey Club of North America or any Thoroughbred registry recognized by the Jockey Club of North America.
-To receive such Appendix certificate from AQHA, the horse's owner must make application through the recognized international association in the country he resides to supply AQHA all required proof of breeding and identification.
-Registration fee shall be \$40, or \$95 if owner does not have a current membership.
+REGIO5.5 A horse is eligible to receive an Appendix certificate if foaled in an international country with a Quarter Horse association recognized by AQHA which operates its own stud book; was issued a registration certificate by such association; and which traces to a minimum of 93.75 percent (15/16) lineage to horses registered with the AQHA and the Jockey Club of North America or any Thoroughbred registry recognized by the Jockey Club of North America.
+To receive such Appendix certificate from AQHA, the horse's owner must make application through the recognized international association in the country he resides to supply AQHA all required proof of breeding and identification with appropriate fee.

-REGIO6.
+REG106.
 HORSES NOT ELIGIBLE FOR REGISTRATION INCLUDE:

-REG106.1 offspring resulting from an Appendix registered sire or dam bred to another Appendix registered horse;
+REGIO6.1 offspring resulting from an Appendix registered sire or dam bred to another Appendix registered horse;